-The Earth Stories Collection is one of the two global projects that we are carrying out in collaboration with the Earth Charter Movement and the Scottish Storytelling Centre (for more information visit Partnerships).
+The Earth Stories Collection is one of the two global projects that we are carrying out in collaboration with the Earth Charter Initiative and the Scottish International Storytelling Festival (for more information visit Partnerships).

 This project is based on the research that Grian A. Cutanda, founder of the Avalon Project, carried out between 2012 and 2016 on myths, legends and folktales from around our planet.
 Inspired by Joseph Campbell‘s idea of the need for a planetary mythology, Grian made a selection of 336 traditional stories belonging to 87 nations, 102 cultures and 20 spiritual traditions of the five continents.
 These stories were selected according to the different principles and sections of the Earth Charter, but also because of their characteristics as ancestral “technological devices” capable of transmitting a systemic and ecological worldview.
 Grian had previously justified that, in order to transform our nascent planetary civilisation into a sustainable civilisation, the most direct way involved a collective shift in our worldview.